Wintery Weekend in The Pas

 Giant bonfire at the Trappers Festival in The Pas.

-Living in Winnipeg, we all know that there are a wealth of winter activities at our disposal and I take advantage of these at every opportunity.
-But let’s face it…our winter is pretty long and after a while you might want to change things up a bit.
+If you're from Winnipeg, you're aware of the wealth of winter activities available.
+But let’s face it…the winter can be long and after a while you may want to change things up a bit.
 What happens when you get a bit restless, curious and want to venture outside the Perimeter?
-For me, that means exploring new areas of the province and this time, it meant a weekend in The Pas.
+It just may be time for a wintery weekend in The Pas.

 manitoba trappers festival